 Myth #5: Online education is only for “troubled” kids

 Frankly, a virtual high school could be a good fit for almost any student.
 Many different kinds of students find online education valuable and practical, including kids struggling with substance abuse or destructive behavior.
 But others choose online schooling for its flexibility, for the self-directed, from-home approach to education, and for better customization.
-Students with social anxiety or special needs may choose an online high school experience or even students who’d simply rather be home with their families but want a transferable high school diploma.
+Students with social anxiety or those with special needs may choose an online high school experience.
+There are even students who’d simply rather be home with their families but want a transferable high school diploma.

 Myth #6: Distance education is expensive